tox-dev/tox/docs/explanation.rst

    1. **Creation**: create a fresh environment; by default :pypi:`virtualenv` is used, but configurable via :ref:`runner`.
 For ``virtualenv`` tox will use the `virtualenv discovery logic
       <https://virtualenv.pypa.io/en/latest/user_guide.html#python-discovery>`_ where the python specification is
-      defined by the tox environments :ref:`base_python` (if not set will default to the environments name).
+      defined by the tox environments :ref:`base_python` (if not set will try to extract it from the environment name, then fall back to :ref:`default_base_python`, and finally to the Python running tox).
 This is created at first run only to be reused at subsequent runs.
 If certain aspects of the project change (python version, dependencies removed, etc.), a re-creation of the environment is automatically triggered.
 To force the recreation tox can be invoked with the :ref:`recreate` flag (``-r``).
    2. **Install dependencies** (optional): install the environment dependencies specified inside the ``deps`` configuration section, and then the earlier packaged source distribution.
 By default ``pip`` is used to install packages, however one can customize this via ``install_command``.